Technigo/project-guess-who/README.md

 # Project Name

-This week project was to create the Guess Who game
+This week project was to recreate the classic board game Guess Who.

 ## The problem

-This week project was focused on using Javascript to create the board game Guess Who.
-I followed the steps from Technigo's instruction to build the functions needed and add all the eventListeners in order to make the game work
+The game is built using Vanilla Javascript.
+All the characters of the game are stored in an array as objects and different arrays methods are used inside various functions to loop through the initial array in order to eliminate the characters that don't match the value from the checkQuestion function.

 ## View it live